withastro/docs/src/pages/en/guides/cms/contentful.md

 ---
 ```

 The items property of `entries` contains the list of blog posts.
 You can use the `map` method to iterate over the list and format the response.
-In this example, you are deestructuring the `fields` property of each item and formating the date to display it in a more readable format.
+In this example, we will deestructure the `fields` property of each item and formating the date to display it in a more readable format.

 ```astro title="src/pages/index.astro" ins={9-17}
 ---